ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab11.md

 This lab should be completed during the Open Lab time on Wednesday of Spis Week 4, together with your [New Pair Partner for the Project Phase](/info/pairs/).

 In this lab, you'll create a github repo called <br>
-`spis16-project-planning-`<em>areaname</em>`-`<em>Name</em>`-`<em>Name</em>.
+`spis17-project-planning-`<em>areaname</em>`-`<em>Name</em>`-`<em>Name</em>.
 In the `README.md` of that repo, you'll start writing some plans for your project.

 # About the due date of 3pm Wednesday of Week 4

-We'd like you to have at least an "initial" version of this by 3pm on the Wednesday of Week 4.
+We'd like you to have at least an "initial" version of this by 3pm on the Wednesday of Week 5.

 * But, that doesn't mean it will be a "finished product" at that point that you never come back to.
-* On the contraryYou may well find that we come back to the README.md of this repo again and again throughout the rest of SPIS.
+* On the contrary.
+You may well find that we come back to the README.md of this repo again and again throughout the rest of SPIS.
-* It fact, it may well form the basis of activities you do on Thursday and Friday of Week 4, and throughout Week 4.
+* In fact, it may well form the basis of activities you do on Thursday and Friday of Week 4, and throughout Week 4.

 But for today, at least try to complete all of the steps listed below.